 - 9.1) Like other network providers, Exetel is serious about taking action to eliminate inappropriate use of newsgroups and preventing spam from being transmitted through the Exetel network whether or not originating from a Customer.
 If Exetel, at its complete discretion, considers that this Policy has been violated in any way whatsoever, Exetel will take all appropriate steps available under the Agreement to enforce compliance with this Policy including suspending or disconnecting a Customer's Service.

-- 10.1)This policy aims to ensure Exetel are able to provide quality voice services to all of our customers, and no customers are disadvantaged by the behaviour of others.
+- 10.1)This policy aims to ensure Exetel are able to provide quality voice services to all of our customers and that no customers are disadvantaged by the behaviour of others.
 We provide this offer for residential customers only in good faith.
-Under our Fair Use Policy, if you exceed 9000 minutes per month, Exetel will request that you reduce your usage.
-Persistent breaches of our Fair Residential Fair Use Policy may result in Exetel terminating your service.
+Under our Residential Acceptable Use Policy, if Exetel detects non-residential usage patterns that suggest commercial use of the Service (subject to investigation and in Exetel’s exclusive opinion), Exetel will request that you reduce your usage.
+Persistent (two or more) breaches of our Residential Acceptable Use Policy may result in Exetel terminating your service.

-- 10.2)This policy aims to ensure Exetel are able to provide quality DSL2 services to all of our customers, and no customers are disadvantaged by the behaviour of others.
+- 10.2)This policy aims to ensure Exetel are able to provide quality Broadband services to all of our customers and that no customers are disadvantaged by the behaviour of others(including usage patterns that cause significant network congestion, disruption or otherwise adversely affect the Exetel network, a supplier’s network or adversely affect another person’s use of or access to the Broadband services, the Exetel network or a supplier’s network).
 We provide this offer for residential customers only in good faith.
-Under the Exetel Fair Use Policy, Exetel regularly monitors the average usage statistics, and if you are deemed by Exetel to be exceeding the average, Exetel will request that you reduce your usage.
-Persistent (two or more) breaches of our Fair Residential Fair Use Policy may result in Exetel terminating your service.
+Under the Exetel Residential Acceptable Use Policy, if Exetel detects non-residential usage patterns that suggest commercial use or non-ordinary use of the Service (subject to investigation and in Exetel’s exclusive opinion), Exetel will request that you reduce your usage.
+Persistent (two or more) breaches of our Residential Acceptable Use Policy may result in Exetel terminating your service.

-- 10.3)From time to time, there are instances that the local (exchange) DSLAM is congested.
-This happens when our wholesale supplier is required to increase backhaul capacity but may not be able to immediately or in the short term.
-If there is congestion, and as you share backhaul with other Exetel customers and other ADSL1, ADSL2 providers, your service will be slower or much slower, for this period of time until backhaul has been upgraded.
+- 10.3)From time to time, there are instances that the local Exchange Backhaul and/or Network Infrastructure used by Exetels’ wholesale supplier is congested.
+This happens when our wholesale supplier is required to increase Backhaul and/or Network Infrastructure capacity but may not be able to immediately or in the short term.
+If there is congestion, and as you share Backhaul and/or Network Infrastructure with other Exetel customers and other Broadband providers, your service will be slower or much slower, for this period of time until Backhaul and/or Network Infrastructure has been upgraded.

-- 11.1)'Unmetered' means that the amount you download or upload during this period will not be counted towards any usage allowance and you will not be billed for any data during the specified period.
-While Exetel will provide a usage meter for both peak and off peak, this is for information purposes only for the period that is unmetered, to illustrate the amount of upload and download data we have recorded on your service.
+- 11.1) 'Unlimited' means that the amount of data you download or upload is not limited and will not be counted and you will not be billed for any data usage.
+While Exetel will provide a data usage meter for both peak and off peak periods, this is for information purposes only to illustrate the amount of upload and download data we have recorded on your service.